bartificer/programming-by-stealth/docs/pbs66.md

 };
 ```

-Like in our previous example `.is(':valid')` is used to check the validity, `.addClass()` & `.removeClass()` are used to update the classes. and `.show()` is used to show the message.
-In addition to this we’re now using `.val()` to read the text box’s value, and `.text()` to update the feedback text.
+As in our previous example, `.is(':valid')` is used to check the validity, `.addClass()` & `.removeClass()` are used to update the classes. and `.show()` is used to show the message.
+In addition to this, we’re now using `.val()` to read the text box’s value, and `.text()` to update the feedback text.

 One additional complication is optional fields.
 In this case there are three scenarios, an invalid value, and two possible valid conditions, no value, and a valid value.
-When there is no value the input is in a valid state, but we don’t want to display our success message, instead, we want to display no message at all.
+When there is no value, the input is in a valid state, but we don’t want to display our success message.
+Instead, we want to display no message at all.

 We’ll use the Twitter field as an example.
 Again, the markup is an empty `<div>` with an ID: